 2. Welcome to The ‘Little Vienna’ of Romania

-Do you think Vienna is a pretty city?
+Do you like Vienna?
 Then there’s a good chance that you will also like Timişoara.
-This city is often named ‘Little Vienna’, because of the architecture.
-The city center is designed by 19th-century Hungarian architects, often trained in Vienna.
+This city is often named ‘Little Vienna’, because of its architecture.
+The city center is designed by 19th-century Hungarian architects and most of them trained in Vienna.
 They brought Art Nouveau to Timişoara, an architectural style inspired by flower motives and flowy lines.
 One of the most beautiful Art Nouveau buildings is the Lloyd Palace at Victory square and Bruck House at Union square.

 - Want to learn more about the history of Timişoara?
 Join this guided sightseeing walking tour.